-German tactical plotting symbols used in WWII were the linear descendants of those used by the IGS during WWI.
+German tactical plotting symbols used in WWII were the lineal descendants of those used by the IGS during WWI.
 The system in use in 1939 had become so baroque in its detail and special usage that a radically simplified one was introduced in November 1942 and this was further simplified in January of 1943.

-Basically the symbol set had four main elements, each of which described a specific feature about the unit/organization represented thereby.
-The four divisions were:
+Basically, the symbol set had four main elements, each of which described a specific feature of the unit/organization represented thereby.

 Heer, Korps, Division, Regiment, Abteilung, Kompanie

-Branch: Recon, artillery, engineers, transport, signal, etc.
+Recon, artillery, engineers, transport, signal, etc.

-Weapon: Tank, Armoured Car, Infantry Gun, Howitzer, etc.
+Tank, Armoured Car, Infantry Gun, Howitzer, etc.

 None, Animal, semi-motor, motor, semi-tracked, tracked

 Imagine if you had a 1941 recon Abteilung assigned to a Panzer Division and equipped with Mk II tanks.
 The symbol for this would start with the rhomboid weapons symbol.
 About 1/6 of the way in from the left end of the topmost line you would have a staff drawn vertically to a convenient height, normally equal to the height of the basic symbol itself.
 On this staff facing right would be a triangular solid black flag.
 Surmounting the staff would be a small open circle and a wavy line extending from the staff to the right and originating just below the circle and immediately above the topmost portion of the triangle pennant.
 This is the Pz cornet.
 As the rhomboid tank symbol implied fully tracked capability, the open elongated oval indicating this would not be placed beneath the tank symbol.
 Because this was a recon company, on the staff beneath the pennant but above the unit symbol there would be a small crescent line originating at the staff and extending to the right with the concave side pointing up.

-In both cases the rectangular unit symbol would be empty.
-In fact in 1942 the German unit symbol for supply or logistics formations was the crossed bars that we consider to be the traditional infantry symbol today.
+In both cases, the rectangular unit symbol would be empty.
+In fact, in 1942 the German unit symbol for supply or logistics formations was the crossed bars that we consider to be the traditional infantry symbol today.